Skip to Main Content

 To simplify the pruning process, I put together a spreadsheet that lists all the subscriptions I currently have, when they began, the monthly costs and any notes.
 Next, I went row by row and assigned a status to each one: cancel, keep or on the fence.

 This exercise helped me spot any price increases or changes, which helped me decide if the subscription was worth keeping or not.
-Once I added all my subscription costs together, I realized I had been spending about $270 per month over the past three months on subscriptions.
-That’s nearly $810 in total over three months that I spent on subscriptions.
+Once I added all my subscription costs together, I realized I had been spending about $200 per month between April and June on subscriptions.
+That’s roughly $600 in total that I spent on subscriptions over three months.
 This was a big wake-up call for me, so I immediately canceled the big-ticket ones that I don’t feel I’m getting enough use out of to justify the price.
 I knew it would result in immediate savings for me for the rest of the year.

-I don’t have so many subscriptions that I needed to use a subscription tracking tool or app, but if you’re juggling 10 or more subscriptions, I highly recommend using an app to help you stay on top of them — especially if they’re renewing on a monthly basis.
+I didn’t need to use a subscription tracking tool or app, but if you’re juggling 10 or more subscriptions, I highly recommend using an app to help you stay on top of them — especially if they’re renewing monthly.
 Apps like Rocket Money and OneMain Trim can help you track recurring subscription payments, send alerts when prices increase and cancel unwanted subscriptions.

 Spreadsheet showing a budget example